Pelagicore/softwarecontainer/README.md

 influence (network, dbus, files, pulseaudio, for example).
 The gateways get a configuration snippet from the Launcher which they will enforce.

-SoftwareContainer is maintained at https://github.com/Pelagicore/softwarecontainer.
+* SoftwareContainer is maintained at https://github.com/Pelagicore/softwarecontainer.
-The documentation is avaliable at https://pelagicore.github.io/softwarecontainer/.
+* The documentation is avaliable at https://pelagicore.github.io/softwarecontainer/.
-Pelagicore maintainer: Tobias Olausson <tobias.olausson@pelagicore.com>.
+* Pelagicore maintainer: Joakim Gross <JGross@luxoft.com>

 ## Sub-components
 SoftwareContainer is composed of the following components: